Czxck001/pixi-example/README.md

 ## Why game?

-I again become too ambitious these days to believe in my self as a qualified game developer.
+I again become too ambitious these days to believe in myself as a qualified game developer.
 This time my confidence comes from the two-year experience as a software engineer since my graduation.

 I've tried 3 times to develop a game of my own, correspondingly in 2007, 2010 and 2014.
 I've been using Flash, GameMaker and Unity.
 None of these trials succeeded.